COGS108/Overview/README.md

 ## Final Projects

 A core component of the class is completing a group project.
 Some example projects from the [Sp17](https://github.com/COGS108/FinalProjects) and [Wi18](https://github.com/COGS108/FinalProjects-Wi18) iterations of the class are available.

+## A reminder about time: These assignments are intermingled with your project proposal (due W2) and final project (due finals week).
+This is an assignment-heavy course load to get you as much practice as possible.
+This will require good time management and planning on your part.
+Start planning ahead now to avoid late submissions and issues later in the quarter.